helpscout/beacon-android-sdk-sample/README.md

 ## Requirements

-The minimum supported SDK is **21** (Android 5.0), and your app must be compiled with at least API version **27** (Android 8.1).
+* The minimum supported SDK is **21** (Android 5.0), and your app must be compiled with at least API version **27** (Android 8.1).

-The Beacon SDK only needs Internet permission which is defined in the Core module.
+* The Beacon SDK only needs Internet permission which is defined in the Core module.
+* Help Scout account to obtain your Beacon Id.

 ## Installation
 The Beacon Android SDK is distributed as AAR and available from JCenter, so simply add the following lines to your app’s `build.gradle` file.